aditya-manit/cloudskew-landing/docs/features.md

 * Icons for Azure, AWS, GCP, CNCF and more are preloaded in the app.
 * Create a new diagram from a template (or simply a new empty diagram).
+* Draw arbitrarily large (multi-page) diagrams on an infinite canvas.
 * Print a diagram and/or export it to `.png`, `.jpg` or `.bmp` formats.
 * Lock an entire diagram or just individual symbols (locking make things read-only, preventing them from being edited or deleted).
 * Adjust visual properties of any symbol via the `visual properties` window.